cedwards036/autohandshake/doc/gettingstarted.rst

 the following will throw an error, since the first page is no longer active in the browser when its method is called:
 ::

-    from autohandshake import HandshakeBrowser, MajorSettingsPage, AppointmentTypePage
+    from autohandshake import HandshakeSession, MajorSettingsPage, AppointmentTypePage

-    with HandshakeBrowser(school_url, email) as browser:
+    with HandshakeSession(school_url, email) as browser:
         # load a page
         major_settings_page = MajorSettingsPage(browser)
         # load a second page